Viana Do Castelo The North, Portugal Travel Guide

 Budget-friendly options, often with dormitories and private rooms, popular among backpackers and solo travelers.

-Family-run establishments offering an intimate, local time at mid-range prices.
+Family-run establishments offering a cozy, local experience at moderate prices.

 Smaller, stylish hotels with unique design, often in renovated historic buildings.